What are the most important things to know about abacavir?

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-In particular, tell your health care provider if you are taking or plan to take methadone or riociguat (Adempas).
 Abacavir may affect the way other medicines or products work, and other medicines or products may affect how abacavir works.
 Taking abacavir together with certain medicines or products may cause serious side effects.

 How should I take abacavir?

-Abacavir (brand name: Ziagen) comes in the following forms and strengths:
+Abacavir comes in the following forms and strengths:

 - 300-mg tablets

-- 20-mg/mL oral solution (a strawberry banana-flavored liquid available for children and adults who can’t swallow tablets)
+- 20-mg/mL oral solution (a strawberry banana-flavored liquid available for infants, children, and adults who cannot swallow tablets)

 Always take abacavir in combination with other HIV medicines.

-If you take too much abacavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much abacavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take abacavir, see the FDA drug label.